harrisonized/harrisonized.github.io/_posts/2019-06-25-sf-rent-petitions.md

 ![sarima-trend-with-seasonality.png](https://github.com/harrisonized/sf-rent-petitions/blob/master/figures/sarima/sarima-trend-with-seasonality.png?raw=true)

+The MAE are 7.3 for 3 months, 10.9 for 1 year, 12.4 for 5 years, and a grid-search over p, q, and s shows that this model is as good as it gets for this kind of model.
 The confidence intervals are now a lot smaller and the chronic lag in predictions seems to be eliminated.
-The MAE are 7.3 for 3 months, 10.9 for 1 year, 12.4 for 5 years.
-This model suffers for short-term predictions because it does not take residuals into account, but it is a better overall predictor for the long term.
+This model suffers for short-term predictions because it does not take residuals into account, but it is a better overall predictor in the long term.